The 2021 Roth IRA Limits Every Retirement Saver Needs to Know About

 If you have a spouse who doesn’t work, you can open an IRA — Roth or traditional — for them and contribute the maximum amount allowed for their age, provided that you have income equal to the amount you’re putting in your spouse’s IRA and your own IRA.

-The same IRA limits apply: You can’t contribute more than $6,000 in a year if your spouse is under 50, or $7,000 in a year if your spouse is 50 or older.
-If you’re married filing jointly with an income over $203,000, you’re not eligible to fund a Roth IRA for you or your spouse, though you can still fund traditional IRAs for both of you.
+The regular IRA limits apply to spousal IRAs: You can’t contribute more than $6,000 in a year if your spouse is under 50, or $7,000 in a year if your spouse is 50 or older.
+If you’re married filing jointly with an income over $208,000, you’re not eligible to fund a Roth IRA for you or your spouse, though you can still fund traditional IRAs for both of you.

 3. Open a Backdoor Roth IRA